 The Missouri Food Code defines a food establishment and provides guidance and regulations on how they must operate in order to protect the public from foodborne illness.
 It emphasizes science-based food safety practices like temperature control, handwashing, proper cooling, and internal cooking temperature.

 In addition, Christian County maintains local regulations (Christian County Food Ordinance) that offer guidance on issues specific to the county.
 Food establishments receive surprise inspections on a time-based rotation to ensure compliance with local and state food safety regulations.
-The results of these inspections are posted at the Health Department and are available to the public.
+The results of these inspections are posted at the Health Department and are available to the public online.

 Food inspectors look for unsanitary conditions, insect or rodent droppings, proper trash disposal, proper water temperature for dishwashing, and many other items.
 They also check cooking temperatures, hot and cold food holding temperatures, and refrigeration temperatures.
 During the inspection, any Food Code violations are classified as either priority violations or core violations.